 - 1. Complete Clinical Field Experiences with a grade of "C" or better. - 2.
-Complete the Ed TPA, a summative capstone teacher performance assessment to evaluate a candidate's readiness to teach.
-It is a source of evidence for program review, teacher licensure and/or state and national accreditation. - 3.
+Complete the edTPA, a summative capstone teacher performance assessment to evaluate a candidate's readiness to teach.
+It is a source of evidence for program review, teacher licensure and/or state and national accreditation.
+Teacher candidates are required to pay the edTPA fee. - 3.
 Complete all course requirements that are on the applicable State-Approved Checklist for his or her particular major area or areas. - 4.
 Complete an Application for Certification in the State of Alabama BEFORE clearing for graduation.
 Submit a \$30 nonrefundable application fee in the form of a U.S. postal money order made payable to the State Department of Education (\$60 if a dual certification is pursued). - 5.
 Submit a current Criminal Background Check Clearance. - 6.
 Submit the Graduation Certification Consent Form. - 7.
 Submit the Graduate Exit Survey online using Survey Monkey. - 8.
 If the candidate is interested in teaching in another state, they must contact the State Department in the applicable state for certification requirements in that state. - 9.
 College Graduation Requirements Please see the requirements in the section CEHBS College Graduation Requirements in this Bulletin.